 And honest, there is a god and it's bigger than I or you, but this is not it.

 I have been thinking about this person for a week, and I'm pretty sure it's just one person – that's how these things work.
-I have not come up with my own words to tell the feeling, but do have have a poem that sums it up for me – it's exact in both punctuation and in its effect, and, really, it could not be more clear.
+I have not come up with my own words to tell the feeling but do have a poem that sums it up for me – it's exact in both punctuation and in its effect, and, really, it could not be clearer.

 The Snow Man, by Wallace Stevens